 - One-time password (OTP): A unique, time-sensitive code sent to the customer’s registered device (e.g. via SMS or an authentication app) that the customer must enter to complete a transaction

 - Biometric authentication: The use of unique physical characteristics, including facial recognition, fingerprints, or iris scanning, to verify the customer’s identity

 Fraud detection and prevention

-Payment Card Industry Data Security Standard compliance
+Payment Card Industry Data Security Standard Compliance

 The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that all businesses that process, store, or transmit credit card information maintain a secure environment.
-PCI DSS compliance helps businesses protect customer data, minimize the risk of data breaches, and avoid potential fines or penalties.
+PCI DSS compliance helps businesses protect customer data, minimise the risk of data breaches, and avoid potential fines or penalties.